FloWuenne/General_genomics/README.md

-# General_genomics
+# General genomics
-Collection of scripts and tools for genomic and transcriptomic data analysis.
+Collection of short scripts and tools by @FloWuenne for genomic and transcriptomic data analysis.